UAW leader says payments to union official did not affect talks

 The plea deal also states that he authorized secret payments of $50,000 each to select UAW officials.

+Williams said in his letter the proposed $50,000 payments were reviewed by the union’s legal counsel and rejected by him.
+He added that Holiefield had no impact on decisions regarding pension funds.

-“While Mr. Iacobelli will have to answer for his criminal conduct, it appears that in an attempt to get lenient treatment from the government he is now falsely spinning his crimes as an effort to corrupt the collective bargaining process between the UAW and Fiat Chrysler,” Williams said in his letter.
+“While Mr. Iacobelli will have to answer for his criminal conduct, it appears that in an attempt to get lenient treatment from the government he is now falsely spinning his crimes as an effort to corrupt the collective bargaining process between the UAW and Fiat Chrysler,” Williams said.

 An attorney for Iacobelli and the U.S. attorney’s office in Detroit did not immediately respond to a request for comment on Friday.